myPOS blog Tips

 • Why do you want to start a business?

-• What your strengths are and what are your weaknesses?
+• What are your strengths and what are your weaknesses?

 • What your day-to-day life will be like?